csprance/gecs/addons/gecs/README.md

 - **World**: The context in which entities and systems exist and interact.

 - **Query**: A way to query for specific entities in the world based on the components they contain.

+- **ECS Singleton**: Provides global access to the current `World` instance and offers utility functions for processing.

 ## Creating Components